 Joshua graduated from King’s College London with an MA in Film Studies and Philosophy, taking modules in post-war Japanese film genres and the avant-garde, and transnational Japanese cinema at SOAS.
-He has worked in cinemas, in distribution and has managed and programmed at festivals including London East Asia Film Festival and London Short Film Festival.
+He has worked in independent cinemas, in distribution (Terracotta) and on festivals including the Japan Foundation Touring Film Programme and London Short Film Festival.
 He founded the Japanese Avant-garde and Experimental Film Festival in 2017.

 Favourite Japanese films: Tokyo Story (Yasujirō Ozu, 1953), Funeral Parade of Roses (Toshio Matsumoto, 1969), Paprika (Satoshi Kon, 2006).

 Favourite Japanese novels: Woman of the Dunes (Kōbō Abe, 1962), Confessions of a Mask (Yukio Mishima, 1949), What I Talk About When I Talk About Running (Haruki Murakami, 2007).